Why Do Kids Break House Rules

 My son does this very often when he sees mom’s not listening or paying attention to him, he goes for his baby sister.
 He knows if he hurts her, I’ll drop everything and come to her rescue, to him he understands “if I hurt the baby, mom comes to me”.

-I understand redirecting kids is hard work, and sometimes it feels like the only talks you have all day with your kids is can’t do this or that”.
+I understand redirecting kids is hard work, and sometimes it feels like the only conversations you have all day with your kids is “I won’t let you do this or that”.

 Believe me, all that patience is worth it, and you will be able to connect the dots in hindsight.